-Irtiza is a current student of BA (Hons) Information and Interface Design at London College of Communication.
+Irtiza is a current student on BA (Hons) Information and Interface Design (now BA (Hons) User Experience Design) at London College of Communication.

 How would you describe your practice?

 I'm a multidisciplinary designer with a background in physics.